Back

 Other

-Professional Cornhole Player Dayton Webber Charged with Murder in Maryland Fatal Shooting
+Professional Cornhole Player Charged in Fatal Maryland Shooting

 View source

-Professional Cornhole Player, Quadruple Amputee, Charged with Murder in Maryland Shooting
+Dayton Webber, Professional Cornhole Player and Quadruple Amputee, Arrested in Fatal Shooting

-Dayton James Webber, a 27-year-old professional cornhole player and quadruple amputee, has been charged with first- and second-degree murder in connection with the fatal shooting of Bradrick Michael Wells, 27, of Waldorf, Maryland.
-The incident reportedly occurred on Sunday night, April 7, during an argument inside a vehicle Webber was driving in La Plata, Maryland.
-Webber was later arrested in Virginia and is awaiting extradition to Maryland to face the charges.
+Dayton James Webber, a 27-year-old professional cornhole player and quadruple amputee, has been arrested and charged in connection with the fatal shooting of Bradrick Michael Wells, also 27, in La Plata, Maryland.
+Authorities are seeking Webber's extradition from Virginia to face charges including first- and second-degree murder.

 Incident Overview